Walter Kirn: Education

 Kirn graduated with an A.B. in English from Princeton University in 1983 after completing a 22-page-long senior thesis entitled "Entangling Breaths (Poems)."
-Following that, he obtained a second undergraduate degree in English Literature at Oxford University, where he was a Keasbey Memorial Foundation Scholar.
+In 1985, he obtained an undergraduate degree in English Language and Literature at Trinity College Oxford University, where he was a Keasbey Memorial Foundation Scholar.

 Writing

 Kirn has published a collection of short stories and several novels.
 These include Thumbsucker (1999), which was made into a 2005 film featuring Keanu Reeves and Vince Vaughn.
 Kirn's 2001 novel, Up in the Air, has been characterized as a literary chronotope relating to the genre of road narratives.
 It was made into a 2009 film directed by Jason Reitman.
 Starring George Clooney and Anna Kendrick, it was a commercial success and went on to receive critical acclaim as well as numerous nominations and awards.

-In 2005, Kirn took over blogger Andrew Sullivan's publication while Sullivan was on vacation.
+In 2005, Kirn took over blogger Andrew Sullivan's blog The Dish while Sullivan was on vacation.
 He also wrote The Unbinding, an Internet-only novel that was published in Slate magazine.

 Kirn's 2013 memoir, Blood Will Out, is an account of his relationship with the convicted murderer and imposter Christian Gerhartsreiter, who had initially approached Kirn using the alias "Clark Rockefeller".

-He has also reviewed books for New York Magazine and has written for The New York Times Book Review, New York Times Sunday Magazine, The Atlantic and Spy, and is a contributing editor of Time, where he has received popularity for his entertaining and sometimes humorous first-person essays, among other articles of interest.
+He has also reviewed books for New York Magazine and has written for the New York Times Book Review, the New York Times Sunday Magazine, The Atlantic and Spy, and is a contributing editor for Time, where he has gained popularity for his entertaining and sometimes humorous first-person essays, among other articles of interest.
 He also served as an American cultural correspondent for the BBC.

 In 2023, Kirn and David Samuels launched County Highway, a magazine about America in the form of a nineteenth-century newspaper.
 Donald Rosenfeld is the publisher.

 Since 2022, Kirn has been co-hosting the America This Week podcast with Matt Taibbi.

-On the January 10, 2025 episode of America This Week, Kirn said he had finished writing a screenplay titled In Recent Times, which he described as "basically a holistic view of how [California] works from a satirical point of view."
+On the January 10, 2025, episode of the podcast, Kirn said he had finished writing a screenplay titled In Recent Times, which he described as "basically a holistic view of how [California] works from a satirical point of view."